Stand Up Paddle Boarding

 After your SUP session you’ll have time to explore the village, take lunch at one of the inexpensive restaurants around the bay (as it’s a fishing village fresh seafood is a speciality) or just chill with an ice cold beer and enjoy the views.
 Bayahibe makes for a great day out as you get to visit a typical fishing village and see Dominican life, something that’s not readily available in Punta Cana.

 Bayahibe SUP was the first company to offer stand up paddle boarding on the east and south coasts.
-They moved from Punta Cana and have been operating in Bayahibe for a few years now.
-They currently offer 2 hour guided Paddle Board Surfaris for either beginners or experts at $US40 per person.
+They moved from Punta Cana and have been operating in Bayahibe since 2011.
+They currently offer 2 hour guided Paddle Board Surfaris for either beginners or experts at $US50 per person.
 The price includes full instruction (if necessary), equipment, guides, refreshments and photos.
 They can also arrange transportation to and from Punta Cana at an additional charge.
 All clients must be able to swim.

 After a short instruction on land and safety briefing you go out onto the water with the instructors to practice the basics.
 Once you are comfortable steering and standing up on your board they take you on a guided tour of the tropical coastline.
 You’ll visit a hidden cove and secluded beach where you’ll stop for refreshments (bottled water & fruit).
 Then you’ll paddle back to base.
-Photos are taken thoughout your Paddle Board Surfari and sent to you free of charge by email or via facebook.
+Photos are taken throughout your Paddle Board Surfari and sent to you free of charge by email or with your prior consent, via facebook.

 Stand Up Paddle Boarding with Bayahibe SUP is highly recommended.
 It’s a unique and super fun way to enjoy time on the water as well as see typical village life outside of your Punta Cana resort.
 Give SUP a try, you might end up with a new hobby!